python/devguide/devcycle.rst

 The only changes allowed to occur in a maintenance branch without debate are bug fixes.
-Also, a general rule for maintenance branches is that compatibility must not be broken at any point between sibling minor releases (3.1.1, 3.1.2, etc.).
+Also, a general rule for maintenance branches is that compatibility must not be broken at any point between sibling minor releases (3.3.1, 3.3.2, etc.).
 For both rules, only rare exceptions are accepted and **must** be discussed first.

-When a new maintenance branch is created (after a new *minor version* is released), the old maintenance branch on that major version (e.g. 3.1.x after 3.2 gets released) goes into :ref:`security mode <secbranch>`.
+When a new maintenance branch is created (after a new *minor version* is released), the old maintenance branch on that major version (e.g. 3.2.x after 3.3 gets released) will go into :ref:`security mode <secbranch>`, usually after one last maintenance release at the discretion of the release manager.

 .. _secbranch: